Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 Elections Markham introduced a number of service enhancements to improve local election access in 2022, including:

-- A multi-platform communications and community engagement strategy featuring multi-language campaigns on running for office, registering to vote, and detecting fake news and misinformation;
+- A multi-platform communications and community engagement strategy leveraging business and artificial intelligence, and featuring multi-language campaigns on running for office, registering to vote, and detecting fake news and misinformation;

-- A new and improved election information website featuring accessibility-optimized content, multi-language resources, an AI-powered virtual assistant, an interactive Voter Information Tool, and free assistive software;
+- A new and improved election information website featuring accessibility-optimized content, multi-language resources, a team of AI-powered virtual assistants, an interactive Voter Information Tool, and free embedded assistive software;

-- A digital eSignature platform supporting end-to-end online registration for voters, candidates, and third party advertisers;
+- On-demand, automated, and encryption-based eSignature services supporting end-to-end online registration for voters, candidates, and third party advertisers;

-- A refreshed online voting platform optimized for accessibility and featuring the first use of independent post-vote verifiability technology in an Ontario municipal election;
+- A refreshed online voting platform optimized for accessibility and featuring the first use of independent post-vote verifiability technology in a Canadian municipal election;

-- A password-protected Candidate Portal supplying candidates with real-time digital access to the Municipal Voters' List and information on running an informed, inclusive and accessible campaign;
+- A password-protected portal supplying candidates with real-time digital access to the Municipal Voters' List and information on running informed, inclusive, and accessible campaigns;

-- An online mobile-friendly app for candidates to issue certified digital receipts for eligible donations under the City of Markham's contribution rebate program; and,
+- A mobile-friendly app allowing candidates to issue certified digital receipts for eligible donations under the City of Markham's contribution rebate program; and,

 - Extended in-person paper ballot voting at Elections Markham’s Returning Office from October 12 to 22.